confluentforms/google-sheet-to-json/README.md

 [![Build Status](https://travis-ci.org/confluentforms/jquery-google-sheet-to-json.png?branch=master)](https://travis-ci.org/confluentforms/jquery-google-sheet-to-json)

-Take a Google docs spreadsheet url and retrieve the data in JSON format.
+Take a Google docs spreadsheet url and retrieve the data as a ready-to-use JavaScript Object, as if it was read in from the JSON format.

 See the [basic example](examples/basic/) for use.